 Saving Money When You Buy

-Close the deal on your time share purchase with confidence with advice from Axess Law Ontario real estate lawyers.
+Close the deal on your timeshare purchase with confidence with advice from Axess Law Ontario real estate lawyers.
 Online video call appointments are available day or evening, 7 days a week, anywhere in Ontario.
-Dial toll-free to 1-877-552-9377 or 647-479-0118 in Toronto or use our online booking form.
-You can talk to a licensed real estate lawyer in person at our Toronto, Scarborough, Vaughan, Etobicoke, Ottawa, Mississauga Winston Churchill or Mississauga Heartland law offices.
+Dial toll-free to 1-877-552-9377 or 647-479-0118 in Toronto, or use our online booking form.
+You can talk to a licensed real estate lawyer in person at any of our Greater Toronto Area or Ottawa law offices.

 Click here to learn more about Axess Law’s real estate law services.